ebeeraheem/Ebee.Cloudflare.R2/docs/multipartuploads.md

 });
 ```

-Then inject `IR2Client` and access the multipart uploads client:
+Then inject `IR2Client` and use the multipart upload methods directly:

 ```csharp
 public class MyService